getreuer/qmk-modules/README.md

    }
    ```

-   Or activate multiple modules like:
+   Or add multiple modules like:

    ```json
    {